pr3sh/openshift/level_two/building_openshift_apps.md

 4. If you create an endpoint from a file, you can define multiple **`IP Addresses`** for the same external service that relies on OpenShift service load-balancing features.

 #### **`Deploying Cloud-Native Applications with JKube`**:

+Cloud-Native techonologies are those that are deisnged to build and run scalable applications in Cloud environments (Hybrid, Public, & Private Cloud).
+For example, **`Quarkus`** or **`JKube`** do not need **Dockerfiles** in order to create container images.
+Any Application that is deployed on OpenShift and deigned to use the serives provided by the platform can be classifierd as cloud-native application.

+- E